nhn/tui.date-picker/README.md

 ### Via Contents Delivery Network (CDN)

-TOAST UI Component: Date Picker is available over a CDN.
+The TOAST UI Component: Date Picker is available over a CDN.

 - You can use cdn as below.